Whale Watching In Iceland

 It’s a popular destination for spotting humpback whales, which are attracted by the rich availability of planktons.
 These mosses are formed when the flowing water in the region deposits rich nutrients from the surrounding mineral-rich regions.

-We’d suggest planning your Husavik trip in the summer months between June and August, as you can spot as many as 11 species in the Skjalfandi Bay (off the coast of Husavik).
+I suggest planning your Husavik trip in the summer months between June and August, as you can spot as many as 11 species in the Skjalfandi Bay (off the coast of Husavik).
 And while at it, don’t forget to make a stop at Lunday, where the warm water temperatures from mid-April to mid-August make the puffins flock to the area.
 No wonder it’s called the “Island of the puffins”!

 You will find different vessels for this trip, which depart from the harbor located close to the main street of the city.
-Here, we should tell you that North Sailing, the oldest whale watching cruise service in Husavik, has a fleet of traditional yet eco-friendly boats that you should definitely check out.
+Here, I should tell you that North Sailing, the oldest whale watching cruise service in Husavik, has a fleet of traditional yet eco-friendly boats that you should definitely check out.

-A Classic Whale Watching Tour From Husavik
+Our pick: A Classic Whale Watching Tour From Husavik

 Want to go whale watching while getting a taste of the “classic” Icelandic sea expeditions?
-Then our classic 3-hour long whale watching tour from Husavik will fit the bill.
+Then the classic 3-hour long whale watching tour from Husavik will fit the bill.
 Get atop the traditional oak boat for a one-of-a-kind whale watching experience amidst the scenic blue waters of the Skjalfandi Bay, surrounded by snow-capped peaks.

 However, there’s more to this bay off the north coast of Iceland than its natural beauty, as it’s a hotspot for wildlife, especially humpback and giant blue whales.
 Unsurprisingly, this makes it a popular destination for wildlife lovers visiting the country.